integrations/terraform-provider-github/website/docs/r/repository_ruleset.html.markdown

 * `context` - (Required) (String) The status check context name that must be present on the commit.

 * `integration_id` - (Optional) (Number) The optional integration ID that this status check must originate from.
-It's an GitHub App ID, which can be obtained from [Get an app API](https://docs.github.com/en/rest/apps/apps?apiVersion=2022-11-28#get-an-app)
+It's a GitHub App ID, which can be obtained by following instructions from the [Get an App API docs](https://docs.github.com/en/rest/apps/apps?apiVersion=2022-11-28#get-an-app).

 #### rules.tag_name_pattern ####